GeunhwaJeong/haneul-new/doc/src/contribute/index.md

 ## Further reading

-* Learn [about Haneul Labs](https://haneul-labs.com/) the company on our public site.
 * Read the [Haneul Smart Contract Platform](../../paper/haneul.pdf) white paper.
 * Implementing [logging](../contribute/observability.md) in Haneul to observe the behavior of your development.
 * Find related [research papers](../contribute/research-papers.md).